Demiez/jsnad/12_working_with_streams/README.md

 - Object streams - in object mode streams can read or write JavaScript objects and all primitives (strings, numbers) except null

 Mode of a stream is determined by its `objectMode` option passed when the stream is instantiated!
 Default value is `false` which means default mode is binary.

+### Readable Stream
+The `Readable` constructor creates readable streams.
+A readable stream is used to read a file, read data from an incoming HTTP request, or read user input from a command prompt to name a few examples.
+The Readable constructor inherits from the `Stream` constructor which inherits from the `EventEmitter` constructor, so readable streams are event emitters.
+As data becomes available, a readable stream emits a `data` event.<br>

+`Readable Stream` instantiates with an instance of the `Readable` constructor and then causes it to emit data events for each chunk of the file that has been read.<br>

+`Readable streams` have a default highWaterMark option of `16kb`, so `64kb` file would emit four data events.

+`Readable.from()` - the data events will receive the data as strings because `Readable.from` utility function sets `objectMode` to true by default